 The topic of castles usually and automatically brings to mind images of massive and turreted architectural wonders strewn throughout Europe, rife with stories of epic battles and historical significance.
 While it’s true that some of the largest and most famous citadels are indeed in Europe and are an undeniable must-see, the fact is that North America boasts a few impressive castles of its own.

 For obvious reasons, North American castles are not nearly as old as those found in Europe and none have seen a battle.
 As a matter of fact, the majority of castles throughout Canada and the US are labeled as folly – costly ornamental structures with little to no purpose.
 But that doesn’t make them any less beautiful or interesting to visit, and some make for excellent road trips and destination ideas.

 North American castles include but are not limited to Craigdarroch Castle in Victoria, British Columbia; Dundurn Castle in Hamilton, Ontario; Bannerman Castle on Pollepei Island, New York; Biltmore Estate in Asheville, North Carolina, and Lyndhurst Castle in Tarrytown, New York to name but a few.
-We have a Favorite 5… as well as a bonus #6.
+We’ve chosen our Favorite 5 plus a bonus pick.
 Here’s the rundown.

 CASA LOMA – Toronto, Canada

 The name Casa Loma is Spanish for Hill House, which is appropriate considering this architectural masterpiece sits high on a hill overlooking downtown Toronto.
 Originally, it was the residence of financier Sir Henry Mill Pellatt, who constructed the castle over a 3-year period, from 1911- 1914.
 EJ Lennox, the architect, was renowned for many other city landmarks and chose to build the castle on a hill at an altitude of 140 meters.
 The house came with a price tag of $3.5 million to build and employed 300 workers to complete the job.